Updated 2026 Regulations UK London Airbnb

 — Camden host facing investigation, September 2025

-The blockchain timestamp proves this conversation existed at the time of the stay, not created later for the investigation.
+Each capture includes a blockchain timestamp proving the conversation existed at the time of the stay — not created months later for a council investigation.
+This is what the Camden enforcement officer meant by “contemporaneous evidence.”

-London's 32 Borough Councils have varying levels of enforcement.
-Westminster, Camden, Hackney, and Kensington & Chelsea are the most aggressive.
-Here is how they investigate:
+Councils scrape platform listings, cross-reference council tax records, follow up on neighbour complaints, and request booking data directly from Airbnb.
+Westminster is investigating 2,600+ properties.
+London’s 32 Borough Councils have varying levels of enforcement — Westminster, Camden, Hackney, and Kensington & Chelsea are the most aggressive.

 4 Ways Borough Councils Investigate